 County Charter: Available at bos.lacounty.gov/Services/Customer-Service-Center.
 Citizens approved the Charter in 1913 to provide greater freedom of governance within the framework of state law.
-There have been a number of voter-approved amendments throughout the years.
+There have been several voter-approved amendments throughout the years.

 Assessment Appeals Board